cypsik/skate-magazine/README.md

 ## Responsive website for imaginary skate shop

-The main objective of this project was to create a responsive website using vanilla JavaScript and CSS, with a previously prepared template.
+The main objective of this project was to create a responsive website using vanilla JavaScript and SASS, with a previously prepared template.

 Secondly, the goal was to develop a grasp of semantic HTML and CSS through the Sass 7-1 pattern.